arp242/ff-hist/README.markdown

     $ ff-hist term

-This will search for the term in the URL and title as 'like %..%'.
+This will search for the term in the URL and title as `like %term%`.

-To limit to just the URL or title, prefix with url: or title:
+To limit to just the URL or title, prefix with `url:` or `title:`

     $ ff-hist title:term